-Source Water Assessment Summary: DES prepared drinking water source assessment reports for all public water systems between 2000 and 2003 in an effort to assess the vulnerability of each of the State's public water supply sources.
+This upcoming fall the City of Somersworth will be going out to drinking water source assessment reports for all public water systems between 2000 and 2003 in an effort to assess the vulnerability of each of the State's public water supply sources.
 Included in the report is a map of each source water protection area, a list of potential and known contamination sources, and a summary of available protection options.
-The results of the assessment, prepared on, 10/25/2001 and 04/30/2002 are noted below.